yackx/ipgo/content/go-techniques/pointers/pointers.md

 Pointers in Go are useful for:

 - **Modifying values in-place**.
-When you pass a value to a function, it is passed by value, which means that any changes made to the value within the function will not affect the original value.
-However, if you pass a _pointer_ to the value, you can modify the value in-place, which means that the changes made within the function will also be reflected in the original value.
+When you pass a value to a function, it is passed by value, which means that any changes made to the parameter in the function will not affect the original value.
+However, if you pass a _pointer_ to the value, you can modify the value in-place, which means that the changes made in the function will also be reflected in the original value.

 - **Data structures**.
 Pointers are essential for implementing many data structures such as linked lists, trees, and graphs.
 These data structures require dynamic allocation of memory and pointers allow you to allocate and manage memory dynamically.